KaranTejwani/KaranTejwani/README.md

 ---

-Final-year CS student at Sukkur IBA University with **two accepted IEEE publications** in Transformers, Explainable AI, and Computer Vision.
+CS graduate from Sukkur IBA University with **two accepted IEEE publications** in Transformers, Explainable AI, and Computer Vision.
 I work at the intersection of deep learning research and production engineering - from benchmarking 18 models on EEG datasets to deploying systems at the National Assembly of Pakistan.

 I don't just research.
 I ship.